 Key Characteristics - An area of green and leafy tranquillity on the edge of Portreath Village. - A steep valley side incised by two wooded stream valleys either side of a ridge of farmland. - Narrow lanes and tracks into the area have enabled limited development. - The Portreath Incline is a historic feature which runs through the area from the higher ground into Portreath. - Glimpsed views out to Portreath from within the valley woodland and open expansive views to the sea from Eastern facing slopes and ridgeline.
-Buildings Character Area P6 contains a small cluster of isolated two and three storey, detached, residential houses, called the 'Tamarisk development'.
+Buildings Character Area P6 contains a small cluster of isolated two and three storey, detached regidential bourses called the 'Tamarisk development'.
+These are n detached, residential houses, called the 'Tamarisk development'.
 These are new